 The dowel connection between the common landings and the building panel walls allows for differential movement of the staircase and wall panel in one direction only (out-of-plane of the wall panel).
 At the doors of apartments, the seismic gap between the landings and walls is filled but this seal does not appear to be flexible which would cause the transfer of loads between the two blocks of the building.
 Should differential seismic movement in the plane of the supporting panels occur, there is the potential for shear failure of the steel dowels which could cause failure of the staircase.
-This has the potential to cause serious injury to residents who might be using the stairs during a severe seismic event and may also prevent egress following the event.
+This has the potential to cause serious injury to residents who might be using a stairs during, and may also prevent egress following a large seismic event.